Erix4/gentle/src/pageText.md

 >Contact Us

 Please reach out if you think you would like our service.
 You can call or text 507-262-1896 or email gentlegoodbyesllc@gmail.com.

+Although I do have limited availability, due to working in other clinics and raising a family, I'll do my best to be accomodating of your schedule.
+My fee is $240 and includes a clay paw print.
+I accept cash, checks and all major credit cards.

 >Testimonials